merlinthemagic/MTM-RouterOS-Scripting/Documentation/Tools/Files.md

 ### setFetchUser:

-Sets a service, port and credentials for a user able to fetch local files
+Sets a service, port and credentials for a user able to fetch local files.
+Helps us load large local files > 4095 bytes

 ```
 :local uName "someUsername";